 Accreditation signifies that an institution meets or exceeds minimum levels of institutional effectiveness.
-Therefore, LCC needs to continue to meet the standards specified by the ACCJC.
+All strategies outlined help the institution meet the standards required by the ACCJC.
 As deviations from standards are discovered, LCC must assign appropriate resources to any area that is below standard.
-Institutional reporting to the ACCJC must continue in a timely manner.
-Accomplishing the items in the table below will ensure timely reporting to the ACCJC:
+Further, Institutional reporting to the ACCJC must continue in a timely manner.
+Accomplishing the items in the table below will help LCC maintain its accredited status:

 Outcome Year Item #

-Timely reporting 2016-17 7
+Timely reporting 2017-18 7,8

-to the ACCJC 2017-18 4
+to the ACCJC 2018-19 1,2

-2018-19 1,2

 2019-20 1,2

 2020-21

+2021-22